-• Women must use an effective method of contraception for the duration of the study.
-If you are using a hormonal contraceptive, you will need to use an alternative method of contraception while you are taking the medication for malaria, and until the start of the next menstrual period.

-• You must not donate blood in the UK whilst participanting in the study or at any timefollowing participation in the study.
+- Women must use an effective method of contraception for the duration of the study.
+If you are using a hormonal contraceptive, you will need to use an alternative method of contraception while you are taking the medication for malaria, and until the start of the next menstrual period. - You must not donate blood in the UK following participation in the study.